-1 Identify people who can respond 24/7 to crises.
+21 Identify people who can respond 24/7 to crises.
 In addition to peer support, it is helpful to have one or more people ready to respond if serious problems arise.
 It may be that two or three people are called to this role - assuring that someone will be there if a crisis erupts.

 Work with prison officials to be clear on date and time of discharge so you can meet the individual at the gate (or bus station) and take him home.

 Paperwork problems can cause delays.
 The illness of the prisoner can cause delays.
 And a sudden reversal on appeal or commutation can accelerate the release date.

-Even when a release date seems clear, things may arise that can accelerate or delay the release.
+Even when a release date seems certain, things may arise that can accelerate or delay the release.
 To be sure that you can meet the person at the gate, it is helpful to let the prison officials, including the chaplain, know of your intentions so you can be notified of any changes in plans.

-Welcome the individual back into the community and church.
-One of the most meaningful and welcoming gestures a congregation can make is for the pastor and senior church leaders to stand before the congregation and acknowledge the former prisoner's welcome into the church.
+Welcome the individual back into the community and congregation.
+One of the most meaningful and welcoming gestures a congregation can make is for the faith leaders to stand before the congregation and acknowledge the former prisoner's welcome into the congregation.

-Big surprise celebrations, on the other hand, can be great fun or can cause great anxiety.
+Big surprise celebrations, on the other hand, while they can be great fun, they are just as likely to cause great anxiety.
 If you plan a welcoming celebration, consult first with the prisoner.
 Ask whom he is comfortable having present and whom he would rather not see right away.

-Keep the celebration as low-key as possible.
+It is better to keep the celebration as low-key as possible.
 If the person has had drug or alcohol problems, a party might be a venue for a relapse.
 Keep it clean and sober.
 Remember, the individual has just come from a tightly controlled environment.
 A party with lots of nieces and nephews jumping up and down and on the furniture may be too much too soon.
 Also, keep the celebration short.
 Let your friend move away from the people participating when he feels that is what he must do.